EternityForest/EmberOS/README.md

 * Allows configuring NetworkManager via /sketch/networks

-* Installs Yggdrasil mesh networking, but doesn't set up any peers beyond the local autodiscovered ones.
-* Sets up the ufw firewall, but allows everything except incoming yggdrasil packets(Aside from incoming NTP requests)

 * Does NOT make the NTFS partition /sketch read only.
 You have to do that one yourself if you want it.

+* Sets up firewalld, but the default zone is trusted, so it does nothing until you configure it.

 ## Building(Need linux)